Lumbridge/SmiteMixerCodeRedeemer/README.md

 This application will monitor the smite mixer chat for chest codes and redeem them using the PC game client.

 ## Usage
-1) Launch Smite in Windowed mode at 1920x1080 resolution (not tested on other resolutions but could work),
+1) Launch Smite in windowed mode & change the resolution to 1920x1080,
-2) Launch SmiteMixerCodeRedeemer.exe, it will connect to the Smite Mixer chat channel and listen for codes,
+2) Run the code grabber, active codes will appear in the listbox, 3a) If AFK mode is activated, the app will automatically take codes from the active codes box and attempt to redeem them.
-3) If it finds a code it will bring the Smite window to the front and attempt to redeem the code using Dolphin Script automation.
+3b) If AFK mode is not activated you can use the buttons below the active codes box to make the app redeem the selected code/entire code list.

 ### Credits
 Credits to myself for Dolphin Script, SmiteMixerListenerCLI and SmiteMixerListenerGUI Projects,